-5.5 Visiting the NAASC
+6.5 Visiting the NAASC

-The NAASC welcomes short-term visits to Charlottesville or Victoria from investigators of successful ALMA programs or archival researchers for expert assistance with processing and analyzing ALMA data.
+The NAASC welcomes short-term visits to Charlottesville or Victoria, British Columbia from North American investigators of successful ALMA programs or archival researchers for expert assistance with processing and analyzing ALMA data.
 Visits for data reduction are expected to last about a week.
-Student visitors should be accompanied by an experienced investigator, e.g., their academic advisor.
+Novice visitors are required to be accompanied by an experienced investigator, e.g., their academic advisor.
 Visitors will have access to an office and a computer to process their data.
 Investigators who are requesting a short data reduction visit can apply to the NAASC for assistance with travel expenses.
 To request a visit, send a ticket to the ALMA Helpdesk using the "Face-to-Face Support" category.
 More details are available at: https://science.nrao.edu/facilities/alma/visitors-shortterm.